commonhaus/foundation/GOVERNANCE.md

 ## Project Roles

-**Members:** Anyone actively contributing to projects under the Commonhaus Foundation can apply to be a member.
+**Members:** Anyone actively contributing to projects under the CF can apply to be a member.
 This includes code contributors, documentation writers, designers, and others.
 Members have the right to vote in Council elections and raise concerns related to the project.

 **Code Owners:** These are experienced members who oversee specific areas of the project.
 They review contributions, guide direction, and ensure quality.
 - Access: They have write permissions to the repository.